 Flip the chicken over.
 Using butcher’s string, tie the chicken at regular intervals around the width.

 Tie it once around the length to hold the stuffing in and tie the legs together.
-Can be prepared up to 1 day ahead.
+Can be prepared up to one day ahead.

 Before roasting, rub all over with the softened butter.

 If you've made your own multi-bird roast, share your tips with us below...